mathspp/mathspp/pages/02.blog/04.twitter-threads/why-is-itertools-starmap-called-that/item.md

 title: "Why is itertools.starmap called that?"
 ---

+An introductory example to `itertools.starmap` and an explanation of why it is called “starmap”.

+===

 Imagine you have a series of tuples with arguments for a Python 🐍 function.

 For example, tuples of base and exponent: